edgedb/edgedb/docs/datamodel/computeds.rst

 .. warning::

-  Volatile functions are not allowed in computed properties defined in schema.
+  :ref:`Volatile and modifying <ref_reference_volatility>` expressions are not allowed in computed properties defined in schema.
 This means that, for example, your schema-defined computed property cannot call :eql:func:`datetime_current`, but it *can* call :eql:func:`datetime_of_transaction` or :eql:func:`datetime_of_statement`.
   This does *not* apply to computed properties outside of schema.